Since the 1950s, people started exploring vitamin E oil uses for its anti-inflammatory and antioxidant properties.

-The PH level of your scalp should be acidic, as it’s the only way to kill harmful fungi and bacteria.
+Your scalp’s PH level should be acidic, as it’s the only way to kill harmful fungi and bacteria.
 But it is easy to disrupt the PH level of your scalp by using certain products.
-That is why you should use vitamin E oil since it can help normalize your scalp PH level.
+That is why you should use vitamin E oil to help normalize your scalp’s PH level.

 Fights Hair Loss